2014 MotoGP World Championship

-Marc Márquez won his second MotoGP world title, and fourth world title overall, by finishing 2nd place in Motegi.
+Marc Márquez was the 2014 MotoGP World Riders' Champion.

-The 2014 FIM MotoGP World Championship was the premier class of the 66th F.I.M.
-Road Racing World Championship season.
+The 2014 FIM MotoGP World Championship was the premier class of the 66th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season, the highest level of competition in motorcycle road racing.
 Marc Márquez started the season as the defending riders' champion in the MotoGP category, with Honda the defending manufacturers' champions.